nanoframework/nanoframework.github.io/content/contributing/contributing-workflow.md

 ### Our CLA's

-All contributions to .NET **nanoFramework** (no matter if that's code, bug fixes, configuration changes, documentation, or anything elase) requires that the contributor(s) complete and sign a Contributor License Agreement.
+All contributions to .NET **nanoFramework** (no matter if that's code, bug fixes, configuration changes, documentation, or anything else) requires that the contributor(s) complete and sign a Contributor License Agreement.
 You can read it [here](cla.md).

 .NET **nanoFramework** team and community members will provide feedback on your change.
 Community feedback is highly valued.
 You will often see the absence of team feedback if the community has already provided good review feedback.